sickcodes/security/README.md

 ### CVE-2020-27403
-#### Exposure of Sensitive Information to an Unauthorized Actor - Brave Browser Potentially Logs The Last Time A Tor Window Was Used.
+#### Exposure of Information Through Directory Listing - TCL Android TV Filesystem Browsable to Unauthenticated Attackers Over the Adjacent Network on Port 7989

 A vulnerability in the TCL Android Smart TV series by TCL Technology Group Corporation allows an attacker on the adjacent network to arbitrarily browse and download sensitive files over an insecure web server running on port 7989 that lists all files & directories.